 - Powerful night version for exceptional nighttime performance

-- All-weather design makes it suitable for cold, wet, or hot weather
+- The all-weather design makes it suitable for cold, wet, or hot weather

 - Multiple cameras allow you to monitor your whole home

 - USB backup for quick and easy data transport